Southern/logger/README.md

   // way it can be constructed if you don't want to call .New() log := logger.New()

+  // Disable colors on messages
+  log.Colorize = false

   // Messages must be this level or a more serious level in order for it to be
   // output.
   log.Level = "debug"

   // Allow debug information to be output.
-This includes a line showing where
+This includes a stack with
-  // the log call originated.
+  // information on the caller.
 This DOES NOT set log.Level to "debug" to show
   // debug messages.
   log.Debug = true

   // Automatically exit on logger.EMERG or logger.CRIT
   log.Exit = false

+  // Set the stack limit
+  log.Stack = 25

   logger.Log("e", "This is an emergency.") logger.Log("emer", "This is an emergency.")